me4tw/MoinBuffer/README.md

 Well it will blow out the stack if called recursively.
 Or even if called once for example if you use a 4096 buffer that will blow out the stack on DOS or embedded systems sometimes.
 But even 4096 is small for a string if it holds paragraphs of text.
+#### Not to mention what will happen if you need to write more than 99 characters or 100 bytes of data

 ### try this
 ~~~{.c}